GLOBAL MARKETS-Shares retreat as economic growth concerns revive

 * German 10-year bond auction draws strong demand

-NEW YORK, Jan 16 (Reuters) - World stock markets fell on Wednesday while prices of safe-haven German bonds and U.S. Treasuries rose as weak economic data from Europe raised concerns about the health of the global economy.
+LONDON, Jan 16 (Reuters) - World shares fell while prices of safe-haven German bonds and U.S. Treasuries rose on Wednesday as weak economic data from Europe raised concerns about the health of the global economy.

-Financial shares in the United States rallied on strong corporate results from Goldman Sachs, helping to limit some of the broader market losses, which came as the World Bank sharply cut its outlook for world growth.

-The view for 2013 growth was reduced to 2.4 percent from 3 percent.
-The World Bank said a slow recovery in developed nations was holding back the global economy.

 However, the euro recovered some of its losses against the dollar after a European Central Bank policymaker eased fears that officials might undermine the currency’s recent strength.

-In bond markets, Germany drew healthy demand for its debt at an auction of new 10-year bonds.
+In the bond markets Germany saw healthy demand for its debt at an auction of new 10-year bonds.

 “Uncertainties about the economic outlook and political risks continue to loom and today’s auction results are a sign that market dealers still see some value in core (European) debt,” said Annalisa Piazza, market economist at Newedge.

-Ten-year German bond yields in the secondary market rose slightly to put yields at 1.479 percent.
+Ten-year German bond yields in the secondary market fell two basis points as prices rose to leave yields at 1.475 percent .

 Gold was up 0.6 percent to $1,676.60 an ounce for a third straight session of gains, supported by expectations that the world’s leading central banks will continue their ultra-loose monetary policies.

-Worries over supply pushed platinum prices up 0.1 percent to $1,680.50 to mark a seventh straight session of gains, the longest upward streak since early October.
+Worries over supply saw platinum prices inch up 0.1 percent to $1,680.50 to mark a seventh straight session of gains, its longest winning streak since early October.

 Workers for top producer Anglo American Platinum downed tools on Wednesday in protest at an announcement from the firm, known as Amplats, that it would close mines and cut jobs.